thalfor/JS_postit/README.md

 Since it's saved on the LocalStorage as long as you are using in the same browser you'll have it saved.

 ---

-## Next Steps

-We'll have:

-- Create a user / password database for specific login so in that way you'll be able to access your notes from anywhere.

----